Home | Volume 48 | Article number 5

 Data collection: stool samples were taken from patient with diarrhoea (outpatient or hospitalized) between March 13th, 2013 and April 15th, 2015.
 Culture was carried out according to the procedure adopted by the laboratory by testing for Vibrio cholera on thiosulfate-citrate-bile salts-sucrose (TCBS) agar and ChromAgar Vibrio, Salmonella and Shigella on selective Salmonella Shigella (SS) agar.
 In children under 5, in addition to these pathogens, E. coli was researched on eosin and methylene blue agar and Adenovirus/Rotavirus by agglutination of latex particles sensitized with corresponding monoclonal antibodies.
 Focusing on only hospital-based patient allow to focus on most severe cases but may be a limitation representing bias on the representativeness of patients suffering from diarrhea in Saint-Louis area.
 For water sampling, longitudinal study from January 2016 to October 2016 was carried out at 10 sites of interest in Saint-Louis city.
 Frequency of sampling was monthly, and number of samples collected was 100 over 10 months (Figure 1).
 At time of each sampling, main physico-chemical parameters of the environment were recorded with equipment (portable conductimeter Sension+ EC5 HACH®): temperature, salinity derived from conductivity, pH.
 Filtration was carried out with a 0.22 μm membrane for 200 ml per sample.
 Membrane was then soaked in 10 ml of PBS buffer solution for 30 minutes.
 Then, 2 ml of this buffer solution was added to 18 ml of enrichment solution (alkaline peptoned water at pH=8.6).

 Bacterial sample cultures from environmental samples were carried out on TCBS and on ChromAgar Vibrio.
 For biochemical characters, suspicious colonies (yellow or green colonies on TCBS) was used to do oxidase test and mini-identification gallery (glucose, lactose, citrate, gas).
 Because concentration of these bacteria in environmental samples may be low, it was also decided to investigate their presence using molecular markers by Polymerase Chain Reaction (PCR) method.
 Molecular analyzes were carried from January 16 to 26, 2017 at Pasteur Institute in Dakar on DNA extracts from APW solution and suspicious colonies from environment, respectively.
 For each sample, initial DNA concentration was measured with Nanodrop equipment and dilutions were made with physiological water for PCR to have a final concentration of 100 ng/μl.
-Multiplex PCR was first performed according to the protocol described by Kim et al. (2015) which uses primers for detecting Vibrio genus (VG) and following species: Vibrio cholera (Vc), Vibrio parahaemolyticus (Vp), Vibrio mimicus (Vm), Vibrio alginolyticus (Va), Vibrio vulnificus (Vv) [14].
+Multiplex PCR was first performed according to the protocol described by Kim et al. (2015) which uses primers for detecting Vibrio genus (VG) and following species: Vibrio cholerae (Vc), Vibrio parahaemolyticus (Vp), Vibrio mimicus (Vm), Vibrio alginolyticus (Va), Vibrio vulnificus (Vv) [14].

 The volume of reaction was 25 µl of DNA dilution with an initial denaturation phase for 5 minutes by 94°C. Following by denaturation at 94°C for 30 seconds, then 25 cycles each including denaturation at 94°C for 30 seconds, following by Hybridization at 60°C for 30 seconds and elongation at 72°C for 30 seconds.
 A final elongation at 72°C for 10 minutes ends reaction and storage can be made at 4°C. Migration of PCR products was carried by electrophoresis on 3% agarose gel prepared with ethidium bromide for revelation in a buffer of Tris acetate EDTA 0.5X.
 Different bands of gel was visualized at 220V with an intensity of 300mA under UV radiation.
 On samples with suspected V. cholerae positivity, simplex PCR was performed to confirm positivity.
 PCR, migration and visualization conditions are identical to those described above.
 Finally, different toxins were searched by PCR: the Cholera Toxin subunit A (CtxA) for samples positive for V. cholerae [15] and TRH and TDH toxins for samples positive for V. parahaemolyticus using specific primers [16].